confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 KSQL has similar semantics to SQL:

 - Terminate KSQL statements with a semicolon ``;``
-- Use a back-slash ``\`` to indicate continuation of a multi-line statement on the next line
-- You can escape ' characters inside string literals by using '', i.e., 'yyyy-MM-dd''T''HH:mm:ssX'
+- Escape ' characters inside string literals by using '', for example, 'yyyy-MM-dd''T''HH:mm:ssX'

 ===========
 Terminology